MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/stored-completions.md

 # Azure OpenAI stored completions & distillation (preview)

-Stored completions allows you to capture the conversation history from chat completions sessions to use as datasets for [evaluations](./evaluations.md) and [fine-tuning](./fine-tuning.md).
+Stored completions allow you to capture the conversation history from chat completions sessions to use as datasets for [evaluations](./evaluations.md) and [fine-tuning](./fine-tuning.md).

 ## Stored completions support